exercism/javascript/concepts/type-checking/about.md

 ## The `typeof` operator

-The `typeof` operator returns the type of its input.
+The `typeof` operator returns the type of its operand.
 The output is a string matching the name of one of the [primitive data types][primitives], except for `"null"`.
 It can also be `"function"` or `"object"`.